 Coping with a mental disorder as serious as schizophrenia can be challenging, both for the person with the condition and for friends and family.
 Here are some ways to cope:

 - Learn about schizophrenia.
-Education about the disorder can help motivate the person with the disease to stick to the treatment plan.
+Education about the disorder can help the person with schizophrenia understand the importance of sticking to the treatment plan.
 Education can help friends and family understand the disorder and be more compassionate with the person who has it.

 - Ask about social services assistance.
 These services may be able to assist with affordable housing, transportation and other daily activities.